CMT "Country Music Television" Creator, Founder & First Network President

 E-mail cmtcountry.com at: gdean (at) cmtcountry (dot) com

-Cmtcountry.com is not affiliated with CMT or "Country Music Television," cmt.com or country.com.
-This website is autobiographical in nature with a goal of finally setting the oft-erroneously told story of the founding of the CMT Network with truth and facts.
-The domain name was obtained several years ago and is legally owned by the Daniels Family.
-Over time, documents that have remained in the Daniels Family archives for nearly three decades will finally be revealed, detailing the struggle, sacrifice and grass-roots efforts that led to the founding of America's #1 Country Music Television Network.
+Cmtcountry.com is not affiliated with CMT or "Country Music Television," cmt.com or country.com and is not responsible for any content on their websites.
+This website is non-profit and autobiographical in nature with a goal of finally setting the oft-erroneously told story of the founding of the CMT Network with truth and documented facts.
+This website name was obtained in 1997, prior to CMT's own domain name and is legally owned by the Daniels Family.